Is it queerbaiting or are you perpetuating heteronormativity?

 Screenshot from Billie Eilish’s instagram, Fair Dealing

-For example, in 2019 singer Billie Eilish released Wish You Were Gay which some fans thought would be a coming out song but turned out to be about how she wished a man that rejected her was gay to spare her ego.
+For example, in 2019 singer Billie Eilish released Wish You Were Gay, which some fans thought would be a coming out song but turned out to be about how she wished a man that rejected her was gay to spare her ego.
 She was met with accusations of queerbaiting.
 But the intention of the song was not to profit off of Queer listeners, rather it came from a place of arrogance and self-pity and was certainly tone-deaf.

 In another incident, Eilish posted an Instagram promo for Lost Cause captioned ‘I love girls’ and the music video featured many women dancing together at a sleepover party with sexual undertones.
 She was again accused of queerbaiting.
-However, the tone was fetishising, so rather than appealing to sapphic women and trixic non-binary people, it was really performing for the male gaze.
+However, the tone was fetishising and sexualising, so rather than appealing to sapphic women and trixic non-binary people, it was really performing for the male gaze.
 It would’ve been more appropriate to label this as fetishisation, rather than queerbaiting.

 Perpetuating heteronormativity

-If a musician makes an explicit implication of queerness, it is reasonable that people will ask for clarification, however polite enquiry has been trampled by full-blown harassment in far too many cases.
+If a musician makes an explicit implication of queerness, it is reasonable that people will ask for clarification.
+However, polite enquiry has been trampled by full-blown harassment in far too many cases.

 Musician Conan Gray has written many songs that imply queerness, and he has used love interests of a variety of genders in his music videos.
 It is reasonable that people are curious about his sexuality, and it is equally reasonable for his response to be that he does not like to label himself.
 In his song Overdrive, he literally sings the line ‘don’t give a f-ck about labels’.
-The accusations towards Gray of queer-baiting are ironic, when it is the accusers themselves that are harming the queer community by reductively suggesting that people must label their sexuality.
+The accusations towards Gray of queerbaiting are ironic, when it is the accusers themselves that are harming the queer community by reductively suggesting that people must label their sexuality.
 It also suggests that being unlabelled is the same as being straight, positioning heterosexuality as the default.

 Queerbaiting and screen